Quick Answer

 Yes, once you have DTC approval.
 The RDSP is fully exempt from BC PWD asset calculations.
 This is the most valuable financial protection for BC PWD recipients.

-BC has indicated the CDB will be exempt from PWD income calculations, so the $200/month should stack on top of PWD.
+BC has indicated the CDB will be exempt from PWD income calculations, so the monthly amount may stack on top of PWD if program rules are met.
 Confirm with your PWD worker for the latest treatment.